websanco/liferay-learn/docs/commerce/2.x/en/store-administration/guest-checkout/enabling-guest-checkout.md

 # Enabling Guest Checkout

-Users can allow guests to submit orders without first having to sign in.
-The Guest Checkout function can be enabled or disabled for each [Channel](../managing-a-catalog/creating-and-managing-products/channels/introduction-to-channels.md) (if there are more than one channel on the Commerce instance).
+Guest checkout functionality can be enabled on a per-[channel](../../starting-a-store/channels/introduction-to-channels.md) basis and allows users to submit orders without a registered account on the site.

 To enable Guest Checkout: